 In July 2012 I attended the inaugural conference of the International Society for Psychology as the Discipline of Interiority (ISPDI).
 I delivered a paper entitled “The Tautegorical Imperative: Mythos and Logos in Jung and Giegerich, Hegel and Schelling”.

 After a lengthy and animated online debate (in the online Forum of the ISPDI), on September 19th 2012 Giegerich published (on the website of the ISPDI) a thirty five page rebuttal of my position(s).
-This paper is available to non-members and may be found at http://ispdi.org/images/stories/PDFdocuments/Saban's%20Alternative.n.pdf
+For several years this paper was available at the website, but recently it seems to have been taken down.

 In the wake of this, several people have privately asked me if they could read my original paper.
 I have therefore decided to make it available here.

 Those interested in further developments might also like to read an article by Sean McGrath, published in June 2013 in the International Journal for Jungian Studies, entitled ‘The question concerning metaphysics: a Schellingian intervention in analytical psychology’